Last Updated on January 20, 2022

 - The finger guards can be easily broken.

 - The arrow retention spring is plastic.

 Bottom Line: There may be a number of cons, but the pros are still more.
-If you want a durable and accurate scope under $400, then there’s no valid reason to doubt this crossbow.
+If you want a durable and accurate scope that’s inexpensive, then there’s no valid reason to doubt this crossbow.